String topology on the space of paths with endpoints in a submanifold: Examples of the path product

 \section{Examples of the path product}

-In this section we consider two situations where the path product can be described very explicitly.
+In this section we consider three situations where the path product can be described very explicitly.
 We begin by studying the situation where $f\colon N\to M$ is the constant map.
 One might wonder why we study the case that $f\colon N\to M$ is constant so extensively.
-Once we have proven the invariance of the path product under homotopies of $f$ in the next section, this case will give us the bevhaiour of the path product for all null-homotopic maps $f$.
-Afterwards we will briefly consider the case when $f\colon N\to M$ is a fiber bundle and see that this case actually gives an operation on the homology of a closed manifold.
+Once we have proven the invariance of the path product under homotopies of $f$ in the next section, this case will give us the behavior of the path product for all null-homotopic maps $f$.
+Afterwards we will consider the case when $f\colon N\to M$ is a fiber bundle and see that this case actually gives an operation on the homology of a closed manifold.
+Lastly, we study the diagonal map $\Delta\colon M\to M\times M$ for a closed oriented manifold $M$ and shall see that this recovers the Chas-Sullivan product on $M$.